-The Augsburg MBA is an accelerated, evening program that allows working professionals to complete an MBA degree in approximately 24 months.
+The Augsburg MBA is an accelerated, evening program that allows working professionals to complete an MBA degree in approximately 26 months.
 This is accomplished by using a cohort model in which students follow a predetermined schedule with classes meeting one night a week.

 Students in a cohort program model stay together as a group through the sequence of classes for the duration of the program.
 This provides a continuous, collaborative learning process.
-The cohort environment fosters a cohesive learning community where students learn from one another, mentor each other, and peer coach.
-You'll share diverse professional expertise and experience as you work in teams on projects, case studies, presentations, and simulations, both inside and outside of class.
+The cohort environment fosters a cohesive learning community where students learn from one another, mentor each other, and develop their own career development plan based on a series of self-assessments.
+You'll share diverse professional expertise and experience as you work in teams on projects, case studies, presentations, and Harvard Business Review simulations, both inside and outside of class.
 Working both individually and in small groups enables you to enhance your strengths, build your skills, expand your business acumen, and improve your decision-making.
 Together as a community you'll build personal, social, and academic abilities.

-Adult learners bring a wealth of work and personal life experiences with them into the classroom, multiplying the opportunities for learning.
+MBA students bring a wealth of work and personal life experiences with them into the classroom, multiplying the opportunities for learning.
 The personal connections and relationships you build with fellow students and faculty will extend into an important and valuable network as you take your career to new levels.